hashicorp/consul-esm/README.md

 This project provides a daemon to run alongside Consul in order to run health checks for external nodes and update the status of those health checks in the catalog.
 It can also manage updating the coordinates of these external nodes, if enabled.
+See Consul's [External Services](https://www.consul.io/docs/guides/external.html) guide for some more information about external nodes.

 In order for the ESM to detect external nodes and health checks, any external nodes must be registered directly with the catalog with `"external-node": "true"` set in the node metadata.
 Health checks can